-- a.
-The same as "a." for variation 1. - b.
 The retirement plan of a small business can be funded with pretax dollars and be a leg 2 resource in retirement.
-The withdrawals will be fully taxable, and current tax savings can be invested as a leg 3 resource. - c.
+The withdrawals will be fully taxable, and current tax savings can be invested as a leg 3 resource.

 The sale of the business may be a leg 2 resource or a leg 3 resource.
 If the owner has very little basis, the sale will generate a lot of taxable income in the year of sale.
 Then, the proceeds would be invested and be a leg 3 resource.
 If the owner has very little basis in the company and sells the business for an annuity or with an installment sale, the annual receipts will be mostly taxable and be a leg 3 resource.

-If the owner has high basis, such as is possible if the business is an S corporation or a partnership, the sale of the business will generate a leg three resource, especially if the sale is an installment sale.
+If the owner has a high basis, such as is possible if the business is an S corporation or a partnership, the sale of the business will generate a leg 3 resource, especially if the sale is an installment sale.

-B. Social Security planning with the small business
+B. Social Security planning with a small business

 Social Security is an unstable part of the retirement stool as it exists today.
-Reserves are projected to be depleted by 2033, resulting in an across the board cut to benefits of about 20 percent.1 That cut will grow over time.
+Reserves are projected to be depleted by 2034, resulting in an across-the-board cut to benefits of about 20 percent.
+That cut will grow over time.
 Also, because of the formula to calculate Social Security benefits, the more money one makes during a lifetime of earnings, the less percentage benefit one receives.
 This is due to the bend point formula.

-Social Security Board of Trustees Report, April 2022.
+Social Security Board of Trustees report, April 2022.

-1. The Social Security benefit calculation
+1. Social Security benefit calculation